Cold War brief history, the important events, the virtual museum, the artifacts and photos archive. Prepared by M. Blinov* for:

 – Air and Space Museum at Le Bourget

-– Cold War Museum (USA)
+– Cold War Museum (Warrenton, USA)

-The creation of this virtual museum and guide to the Cold War was prompted by the need to describe items from the author’s collection and the “Russian” (Soviet) section in each of the above museums, as well as plans for a large new Cold War exhibition at the Museum of the Army of the Invalides in Paris.
-Some sections of the guide are presented briefly, some in more detail in accordance with the practical purposes of museum work.
-This guide can be used as a guide to the uniforms of the Soviet Army and the NKVD-KGB for collectors and museum workers.
-The guide is constantly updated with new sections, stay tuned for updates.
+This guide is intended to provide a central reference source for the Cold War collection, containing a basic history of the Cold War (1945-1991) as it pertains to the collection, followed by sections on specific Cold War events so as to provide context for special items in the collection.
+The guide was prompted by the need to describe items from the author’s collection and to assist in developing the Russian/Soviet sections of the museums listed above.
+Impetus also came from plans for a large new Cold War exhibition at the Museum of the Army of the Invalides in Paris.
+Some sections of the guide are presented briefly, others in more detail in accordance with the needs of the relevant museums.
+This guide can also be used as a guide to the uniforms of the Soviet Army and the NKVD-KGB for collectors and museum workers.

 – Prehistory of the Cold War: Lenin, Trotsky, Stalin.
 WW1 and revolution.